Pre-Professional Programs | College Catalog

 Dentistry (Department of Biology)

 Pre-dental students are advised to pursue acceptance to dental schools in their state of residence and to review the admission requirements at their preferred school as early as possible.
 Students wishing to become dentists should consult with the pre-medical advisor in the Department of Biology as early as possible in their college careers.

 Engineering (Department of Physics)

-Bridgewater College and the schools of engineering at Virginia Tech and at The George Washington University provide programs leading to a dual degree in engineering and physics.
-Students pursue a joint program of study beginning at Bridgewater College and then transfer to either The George Washington University or Virginia Tech.
+Bridgewater College and the school of engineering at Virginia Tech provide a program leading to a dual degree in engineering and physics.
+Students pursue a joint program of study beginning at Bridgewater College and then transfer to Virginia Tech.
 This program allows the student at Bridgewater College to begin the college education at a high-quality liberal arts institution and then complete an engineering program at an internationally recognized engineering college, ultimately earning degrees from both institutions.

 Law (Department of History and Political Science)

 Students from any major can attend law school.
 However, history, political science, English, economics, business administration and philosophy (programs of study that emphasize critical thinking, verbal skills and writing) are the most common majors for law school applicants.
 Students interested in law school are encouraged to combine a pre-law concentration with their chosen major or choose the pre-law track in the political science major.

 Pre-law students work with the pre-law advisor in the history and political science department to pick classes relevant to their specific legal interests, prepare for the LSAT, use the Law School Admission Council’s Credential Assembly Service, get letters of recommendation, write a personal statement and pick schools to which they might apply.